 But when you’re a working adult drawing a decent salary, outings with friends tend to take place over food and alcohol, often at pricey restaurants and bars where you don’t see any students or blue collar workers.
-A meal at a mid-range restaurant can now easily cost over $25 or $30.
+A meal at a mid-range restaurant easily costs over $25 or $30.

 Some people take dining out to the extreme by doing it every day, whether due to limited cooking skills or a lack of time.
 Eating out 4 or 5 evenings a week is common, and most also eat out during lunch when they’re working.

 It’s easy to lose sight of the fact that in virtually every other country in the world, people do not eat out daily because it’s cheaper and healthier to prepare your own food.
-If you do want to indulge in the occasional meal outside, then don’t forget there are apps like the Entertainer that can save you a significant amount of money on your meal!
+If you do want to indulge in the occasional meal outside, then don’t forget there are credit cards that can can help you get the most out of your meal!